Laryngeal Cancer: Introduction

 The larynx has 3 main parts:

 Glottis.
-This is where the vocal cords are.
+This is the middle section where the vocal cords are.

 Subglottis.
-This is below the vocal cords, where the larynx connects to the trachea.
+This is below the vocal cords.
+It's where the larynx connects to the trachea.

-When you breathe in, air travels through your larynx, down the trachea, and into your lungs.
+When you breathe in, air travels through your larynx, down your trachea, and into your lungs.
 The air travels the other way when you breathe out.
 The vocal cords are relaxed when you breathe, and air moves between them without making any sound.
 When you talk, the vocal cords tighten up and move closer together.
-Air from your lungs is forced between them and makes them vibrate, producing sound.
+Air from your lungs is forced between them and causes them to vibrate, making sound.
 Your tongue, lips, and teeth turn this sound into words.

 How laryngeal cancer spreads